MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2024R1.md

 ## Known issues (update)

-- In situations where a customer has converted the appservice_hosting and appservice_metering databases to contained database, upgrade may fail if logins haven't been successfully migrated to contained users.
+- In situations where a customer converted the appservice_hosting and appservice_metering databases to contained database, upgrade may fail if logins were not successfully migrated to contained users.

-Customers that have converted the appservice_hosting and appservice_metering databases to contained database post deployment, and haven't successfully migrated the database logins to contained users, may experience upgrade failures.
+Customers that have converted the appservice_hosting and appservice_metering databases to contained database post deployment, and did not successfully migrated the database logins to contained users, may experience upgrade failures.

 Customers must execute the following script against the SQL Server hosting appservice_hosting and appservice_metering before upgrading your Azure App Service on Azure Stack Hub installation to 2020 Q3. **This script is non-destructive and will not cause downtime**.